 Pay was very good in the police, although in ’72, ’73 it was really bad.
 So bad that a lot of policemen came out, but I had thie stability of a job and money so I stayed in and Edmund Davies report, that was his name; as a result of the Edmund Davies report police pay went up.
 But the other good—well, it’s not good in some respects, political, but of course I was on the miners’ strike.
 And that earned me a lot of money because we was doing 12 hour shifts and a lot of that money went on the deposit of my house.

-Yeah, they would, ‘cause the Met police were a law onto themselves; and always will be, I think.
-Now, they always had the better equipment, etcetera, etcetera.
-But I was on the miners’ strike, and as I said that was quite a few months.
+The Met police were a law onto themselves; and always will be, I think.
+Now, they always had the better equipment, etc. But I was on the miners’ strike, and as I said that was quite a few months.
 It meant getting up early in the morning and going to the coal mines, and we had braziers and fires; it was bitterly cold.
 And we used to stop the pickets, who were preventing the coal miners who wanted to work; that’s where all the aggravation was then.
 There was a lot of aggravation, pushing them back and there was a lot of kicking and that going on, but possibly the following day you’ll be playing football with a lot of them.
 It’s amazing.
 In the pit villages, I was at Nottingham, also down in Kent.

-I had an ill health pension which is not taxed, which I still get.
-That’s good.
-Plus my ordinary police pension, which because I didn’t do my full 30, I done 28, so I get that.
+I had an ill health pension which is not taxed, plus my ordinary police pension, which because I didn’t do my full 30 years.
 Plus when I left I had a few little jobs; I worked at a college which was a proper job really as a porter; that was all extra.

 Seven pound fifty an hour.
 So I worked for her for about three years, and doing other odd jobs.
 This weren’t a full time job with her, it was only, say, three hours, I think, once a week.
 Well, I done other odd jobs like painting, decorating, a bit of gardening, chauffeuring kids to school, I had a job doing that.
 And taking dogs for a walk.
 I was free, you see, I could take anything I like.
 I would charge £7 per hour.